kpmeen/symbiotic/README.md

 * `symbiotic-postgres` - Provides persistent storage of metadata using postgres, and files using the `symbiotic-fs` library.
 * `symbiotic-play` - Provides Play!
 Framework JSON formatters and a Guice module to use in a Play!
 Framework application.
 * `symbotic-testkit` - Test specs to verify different persistence implementations, etc.

+In addition there's an example implementation using the core libraries:
-* `symbiotic-server` - Play!
+* examples/`symbiotic-server` - Play!
 Framework reference implementation.
-* `symbiotic-client` - Sample client application in Scala-JS.
+* examples/`symbiotic-client` - Sample client application in Scala-JS.

 ### Sample implementation
 To see an example of how the symbiotic core libraries can be used, please refer to the modules `symbiotic-client` and `symbiotic-server`.
 Here you'll find an implementation of a simple document management system using the available features in Symbiotic.

 The client started off as an experiment in using [scala-js](http://www.scala-js.org) with a large'ish codebase.
 To which the conclusion is a big thumbs up.